jimmycleuren/fireping/docs/about.md

 ---

 # What does it do?
-Fireping is a program that lets you gather ping, traceroute and HTTP data from servers and presents them in an easy to use environment on a graph.
+Fireping is a program that lets you gather ping, traceroute and HTTP data from servers.
+This data is then visualized on a graph.

 # How does it work?
 Fireping uses a **Master/Slave** architecture.
 This has two parts